sachinbhalekar/GeoHive-legal/privacy_policy.md

 You have control over your personal information and can exercise your rights at any time:

 *   **Access and Deletion:** You can access your track history and contacts at any time within the app.
 You have the right to delete individual tracks, checkpoints, contacts, or your entire account.
 Deleting your account will permanently remove all your associated data from our servers.
-*   **Location Services:** You can enable or disable location services for TrailTracker at any time through your device's settings.
+*   **Location Services:** You can enable or disable location services for GeoHive at any time through your device's settings.
 Please note that disabling location services will prevent the app's core tracking features from working.

 #### **6. Children's Privacy**

-TrailTracker is not intended for use by children under the age of 13 (or the equivalent minimum age in your jurisdiction).
+GeoHive is not intended for use by children under the age of 13 (or the equivalent minimum age in your jurisdiction).
 We do not knowingly collect personal information from children.
 If we become aware that we have collected data from a child without verification of parental consent, we will take steps to remove that information.

 #### **7. Changes to This Privacy Policy**